Her Eyes Weren’t Watching God: The Empathetic Secular Vision of Octavia Butler

 About the Author

-Christian Coleman is the digital marketing associate and blog editor at Beacon Press.
+Christian Coleman is the digital marketing associate at Beacon Press and editor of Beacon Broadside.
 Before joining Beacon, he worked in writing, copy editing, and marketing positions at Sustainable Silicon Valley and Trikone.
 He graduated from Boston College and the Clarion Science Fiction & Fantasy Writers’ Workshop.
-Follow him on Twitter at @.
+Follow him on Twitter at @coleman_II.